Improper coloring of graphs on surfaces

 \section{Triangle-free graphs on surfaces}

-\begin{thm} A triangle-free graph embeddable on a surface of Euler genus $g$ is $(0, 0, K)$-colorable where $K=K(g)=\lceil{10g+32\over 3}\rceil$, and the growth rate of $K(g)$ is tight. \end{thm} \begin{proof} Assume for the sake of contradiction that there is a triangle-free graph $G$ embeddable on a surface of Euler genus $g$ that is not $(0,0,K)$-colorable.
+\begin{thm} Every triangle-free graph embeddable on a surface of Euler genus $g$ is $(0, 0, K)$-colorable where $K=K(g)=\lceil{10g+32\over 3}\rceil$. \end{thm} \begin{proof} Assume for the sake of contradiction that there is a triangle-free graph $G$ embeddable on a surface of Euler genus $g$ that is not $(0,0,K)$-colorable.
 We choose $g$ minimum, and with respect to this, we choose $G$ such that the sum of the number of vertices and the number of edges is minimum.
 By the minimality of $g$ we may assume that $G$ is cellularly embedded on a surface of Euler genus $g$ (see~\cite[Propositions 3.4.1 and 3.4.2]{MoTh}) and from now on, we fix this embedding.